igr/blog/src/content/posts/2025-12-19-neuromancer/index.md

 This is similar to choosing which pictures to hang on your walls.
 That does not make you a _creator_, but a _curator_.

-Nano Banana, after couple of tries:
+Nano Banana, after couple of tries (🤦‍♂️):

 ![Nano Banana](nano2.jpg)